websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 CATALINA_OPTS="$CATALINA_OPTS -Djdk.tls.client.cipherSuites=TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_DHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_DHE_RSA_WITH_AES_128_GCM_SHA256"
 ```

-Note that these are just example values.
+Note that these are example values.

 These settings work in conjunction with the corresponding XPack settings.